Major Greenwood: Honors and awards

+Research

 Greenwood produced a large body of research, was the first holder of important positions in modern medical statistics and wrote extensively on the history of his subject, but as Austin Bradford Hill wrote in his obituary, "in the future, it may well indeed seem that one of his greatest contributions, if not the greatest, lay merely in his outlook, in his statistical approach to medicine, then a new approach and one long regarded with suspicion.
 And he fought this fight continuously and honestly—for logic for accuracy, for ‘little sums.’"

 His name is attached to the Greenwood formula for the variance or standard error (SE) of the Kaplan–Meier estimator of survival.

 A statistical method invented by Major Greenwood in a statistical study of infectious diseases is still used in present-day research.
 The Greenwood statistic was used to discover that there is some kind of order in the placement of genes on the chromosomes of living things and this inspired a new look at epigenetics, which is now considered to be as important as genetics in how living organisms develop and evolve.